ngocdung03/kaggle-masterclass/Note.md

     - The estimated survival time can be more accurately measured if the examination happens frequently - time gap between the examinations is very small.
 - Cox PH regression model: including covariances
 - A fully-parametric proportional hazards model also assumes that the baseline hazard function can be parameterized according to a particular model for the distribution of the survival times.
+- There are some covariates that may not obey the proportional hazard assumption.
+They are allowed to still be a part of the model, but without estimating its effect.
+This is called stratification.